Children Activities in Budapest Overview

 Shops for Kids

 Shopping Centers in Budapest all have great toy shops.
-Most of the malls have kids corner where you can leave your kids and the trained supervisors will look after them while you're shopping.
+Most of the malls have kids' corner or playhouse where you can leave your kids and the trained supervisors will look after them while you're shopping.
 Slides, jumping castles and other games will keep your little ones amused.

 Other Toyshops in Budapest: